caraml-dev/turing/docs/how-to/create-a-router/configure-ensembler.md

 step by implementing a Python `mlflow`-based interface, and rely on Turing API to containerise and package your implementation as an entire web service automatically.

+Similar to requests sent to a Docker Ensembler, the request payload sent to a Pyfunc ensembler will contain the original request, responses from all routes, and the treatment configuration (if an Experiment Engine is selected, in the Configure Experiment Engine step).
+The ensembler's request headers will contain the original request headers sent to Turing, merged with the enricher's response headers (if there are duplicates, the value in the enricher's response headers will take precedence), and an identifier `Turing-Req-Id` that is uniquely assigned to each request received by the Router.

 To configure your router with a Pyfunc ensembler, simply select from the drop down list your desired ensembler, registered in your current project.
 You'll also need to indicate your desired timeout value and resource request values:

 ![](../../.gitbook/assets/pyfunc_ensembler_config.png)

-**Pyfunc Ensembler**: The name of the pyfunc ensembler that has been deployed in your *current* project
+**Pyfunc Ensembler**: The name of the Pyfunc ensembler that has been deployed in your *current* project

 **Timeout**: Request timeout, which when exceeded, the request to the ensembler will be terminated